There is nothing that gives me greater joy than to share what I know about the human voice and to help others find vocal freedom.

 I am a vocal coach, Fitzmaurice Voicework Associate Teacher, and Speech-Language Pathologist in Salt Lake City with years of experience helping people to gain ease, expressiveness and freedom when speaking or singing.

 My background is in theatre, art, and communication, working as an actor, filmmaker, teacher, and medical speech therapist (working in hospitals with patients with aphasia, TBI, dysphagia, as well as voice disorders) and I have performed in San Francisco Bay Area theatres, taught video production at Westminster College, voice and accent modification at University of Utah, and have had performances/film shows locally at the Salt Lake Art Center and Art Barn.
 Prior to the pandemic, I performed regularly with the band SINGING WITH UKES through Heart & Soul Organization and now provide virtual "Singing Telegrams", virtual shows and courtyard concerts through Heart & Soul.
 I lead CHOIR!
 CHOIR!
-SLC! a drop-in community choir at Mindful Yoga Collective (right now we have a monthly virtual sing-along), have sung in local choirs, and teach voice through the University of Utah's OSHER Program.
+SLC! a drop-in community choir (previously at Mindful Yoga Collective - right now we have a monthly virtual sing-along on Zoom), have sung in local choirs, and teach voice through the University of Utah's OSHER Program.

 What I bring to vocal training is a rich variety of techniques from the performing arts* as well as from voice therapy, combining art and science.
 I can help you to expand the range and clarity of your voice, in a healthy way, while providing you with tools to increase presence and breath management for more powerful and vibrant communication.